Porto, Portugal is the birthplace of port wine. This means that there is a mind-boggling array of port wine cellars in Porto you can visit.

-Quevedo popped up after new European Union legislation was created, stating that both grape growers and wineries in the Douro could export their wines directly to the retailer.
+This port wine cellar popped up after the implementation of a new European Union legislation.
+This new law stated that both grape growers and wineries could export their wines directly to the retailer.
 One of our tour guides in the Douro Valley referred to Quevedo as a “tourist trap”.
 But that isn’t always a bad thing.

 Why it’s worth visiting:

-When we purchased round-trip tickets for the gondola in Vila Nova de Gaia, we were given tickets for two free port tastings at Quevedo.
+When we purchased round-trip tickets for the gondola in Vila Nova de Gaia, they gave us tickets for two free port tastings at Quevedo.
 Score!
 Even if something isn’t actually free, I like the illusion/impression of getting something for nothing.
-Quevedo was one of the busier locations for tastings, no doubt for this very reason, but it was a nice vibe.
+This cellar was one of the busier locations for tastings, no doubt for this very reason.
+But it was a nice vibe.
 Prices were fair as well, if you wanted more than your freebie tastings.

-The ports weren’t bad at all, and we went with one of each: a white, a rosé, a ruby and a tawny (which is a ruby aged in smaller casks so the wood adds vanilla and oaky notes).
+We ordered one of each port wine style.
+We got white, rosé, ruby and tawny (which is a ruby, aged in smaller casks.
+The wood adds vanilla and oaky notes).
 The tasting was straightforward and without pretense.

-It was also kind of nice to do a tasting that didn’t include a tour, since there were other companies that had this in the bag.
-Quevedo also hosted live fado music in the afternoons, so you didn’t have to wait until late in the evening to catch a live show.
+It was also kind of nice to do a port wine tasting that didn’t include a tour.
+There are many other companies that have this as part of the port tasting experience already.
+Quevedo also hosts live fado music in the afternoons.
+This is a nice bonus, because you don’t have to wait until late in the evening to catch a live show.
 So “tourist trap?”
 Maybe.
 But that suited us just fine.

 Where to Stay

 Looking for a place to stay while visiting the port wine cellars in Porto?
 Start your search here: